VIB-PSB/ksrates/doc/source/usage.rst

         nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt -c ./custom_nextflow.config

-    The ``--config`` option takes the *ksrates configuration file*, while ``-c`` takes the optional *Nextflow configuration file*.
+    The ``--config`` option takes the *ksrates configuration file*, while ``-c`` takes the *Nextflow configuration file*.
 If the Nextflow-reserved ``nextflow.config`` name is used, this latter file is automatically recognized without explicitly calling it in the command line.

     The first time the command is launched it downloads the *ksrates* Nextflow pipeline from the ``VIB-PSB/ksrates`` GitHub repository; from then on it uses the local copy stored in the ``.nextflow`` directory.
 If running a container, the image is pulled from Docker Hub and stored locally for successive usage.